adhavle-aws/account360/README.md

 User Authentication
 * Email address

-Amazon Cognito passes the CognitoIdentityID (which AWS Bookstore Demo app uses as the Customer ID) for every user along with every request from Amazon API Gateway to Lambda, which helps the services authenticate against which user is doing what.
+Amazon Cognito passes the CognitoIdentityID (which AWS Account 360 app uses as the Customer ID) for every user along with every request from Amazon API Gateway to Lambda, which helps the services authenticate against which user is doing what.

 &nbsp;